GeoNode/documentation/admin/admin_panel/index.rst

 .. figure:: img/admin-maps.png
     :align: center

-The ``Metadata`` information can be changed for multiple Maps at once throguh the :guilabel:`Metadata batch edit` action.
+The ``Metadata`` information can be changed for multiple Maps at once through the :guilabel:`Metadata batch edit` action.

 .. figure:: img/admin-layers-batch.png
     :align: center